500ZhangJC/SCL-SEM-framework-for-DR-Grading/README.md

 # Enhancing-Contrastive-Learning-for-DR-Grading
 ## Overview

-Diabetic Retinopathy (DR), a leading cause of blindness globally, poses significant diagnostic challenges.
-The SCL-SEM (Semi-Supervised Contrastive Learning through Saliency Estimation Map) framework represents an innovative approach in the grading of DR, leveraging the power of deep learning to improve early detection and accurate grading.
-Our method integrates semi-supervised learning with contrastive learning, enhanced by a saliency estimation map, to address the scarcity of annotated medical images and the complexity of DR lesions and fundus physiological structures.
-This project aims to facilitate the development of efficient and reliable automated systems for DR grading, contributing significantly to the prevention of blindness caused by diabetic retinopathy.
+Diabetic Retinopathy (DR) is one of the leading causes of blindness worldwide, posing significant challenges in diagnosis.
+The SCL-SEM framework, which stands for semi-supervised contrastive learning through saliency estimation maps, represents an innovative approach to DR grading.
+It leverages the power of deep learning to enhance early detection and accurate grading.
+Our method combines semi-supervised learning and contrastive learning, augmented with saliency estimation maps, to address the scarcity of annotated medical images and the complexity of DR lesions and the retinal physiological structure.
+This project aims to promote the development of efficient and reliable automated systems for DR grading, making a significant contribution to preventing blindness caused by diabetic retinopathy.

 ## Datasets and Results